 December 30th: 65 billion years ago, Dinosaur Extinction

 For more than a hundred million years, the dinosaurs were lords of the Earth, while our ancestors, small mammals, scurried fearfully underfoot.
 An asteroid impact changed all that – The non-avian dinosaurs died out, paving the way for mammals to conquer the world.
-Suppose the asteroid would have missed the Earth entirely: for all we know, the dinosaurs might still be here but we wouldn’t.
+Suppose it hadn’t been nudged at all.
+It would have missed the Earth entirely, and for all we know, the dinosaurs might still be here but we wouldn’t.
 This is a good example of the extreme contingency, the chance nature, of existence.

 December 31st, 12 a.m.: 40 million years ago, Dawn of the Primates